 Then, Trump came into office.

 Raul didn’t have a visa, so he made the decision to move back to Mexico to avoid deportation.
 I didn't handle him leaving well.
-Mainly because, like my younger 10-year-old self when we moved to Maryland, I was in denial about the truth and being angry helped me procrastinate processing the inevitable realization that I was losing my Papichulo.
+Mainly because, like my younger 10-year-old self when we moved to Maryland, I was in denial about the truth and being angry helped me procrastinate processing the inevitable realisation that I was losing my Papichulo.
 My frustration grew more intense as his departure day got closer.
-Each time my mom called with updates, I half-listened because I couldn't handle knowing something that seemed so preventable was really taking my dad away.
+Each time my mother called with updates, I half-listened because I couldn't handle knowing something that seemed so preventable was really taking my dad away.

 I was pissed off with the world, the government, and even Raul.
 It wasn't until I heard how out of place he felt being back in Mexico that I softened my stance.
 Sympathy replaced my rage.
 Though he was born there and spoke the language, he hadn’t lived there for 40 years.
 At 10 years old, I thought moving four-and-a-half hours away from where I grew up was the worst thing that could happen in the world.
 As an adult, I know that’s incomparable to Raul’s experience.

 He was uprooted from a suburban Virginia bachelor pad surrounded by loved ones to mountainous fields and farms with no friends, only family who didn’t know he was gay.
 And while I still want to yell, "Why didn't you just get married for papers?!"
-I have to give Raul the same grace I gave my mom 20 years ago and trust everything happening was for the best.
+I have to give Raul the same grace I gave my mother 20 years ago and trust everything happening was for the best.

 A parent’s love isn’t measured by whether the child grew up with them in the same household, but by the emotional and mental nourishment given on a daily basis.